Category Archives: Disney

 The character has since “evolved”, now portrayed as a sympathetic character, who is misunderstood in trying to protect herself and her domain from humans.

-For five years Aurora (Elle Fanning) has reigned peacefully as Queen of the Moors with Maleficent (Angelina Jolie) serving as teacher and protector.
+For five years, Aurora (Elle Fanning) has reigned peacefully as Queen of the Moors with Maleficent (Angelina Jolie) serving as teacher and protector.
 They have a rapturous relationship and flock and carry on with fairies and animals alike.

-Handsome Prince Phillip (Harris Dickinson) proposes to Aurora, thereby uniting her kingdom to his, which is met with caution by his parents, specifically his mother Queen Ingrid (Michelle Pfeiffer).
+Handsome Prince Phillip (Harris Dickinson) proposes to Aurora, thereby uniting her kingdom with his, which is met with caution by his parents, specifically his mother, Queen Ingrid (Michelle Pfeiffer).

-When the players gather for a celebratory dinner Maleficent is mocked, causing her to fly into a rage, setting off a war between humans and fairies.
+When the players gather for a celebratory dinner, Maleficent is mocked, causing her to fly into a rage, setting off a war between humans and fairies.

-A key positive, and a story shift, is that Maleficent, a legendary film villain, is written sympathetically and the plot device works.
+A key positive, and a notable shift in the story, is that Maleficent, a legendary film villain, is written sympathetically, and the plot device is effective.
 Rather than have her sparring with daughter Aurora, the duo team up to thwart the devious efforts of the evil Queen Ingrid, who is the real villain.

-Jolie and Pfeiffer must have had fun playing the roles and both perform their respective parts adequately.
+Jolie and Pfeiffer must have had fun playing the roles, and both perform their respective parts adequately.
 Favorable to me is Jolie, adding just enough vulnerability to balance her fierce nature and blood-red lips.
 Pfeiffer plays the role straight, as a caricature, with no redeeming value.

 Both roles are fun.